malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

     $ cd

-To go back to the last location of working directory we can either cd followed by the absolute path or type in cd -.
+To go back to the last location of working directory we can use cd followed by the absolute path or simply type in cd -.

     $ cd -